 This question is exactly what it sounds like.
 Why is now the best time for you to take part in an MBA program?
 Thinking about these topics will develop a great answer to this question:

 What was my answer?
 I answered this question straight from the heart.
-In all honesty, I was concerned for the next five years of my life and whether or not I would be able to get to a point in my career where I’m satisfied with my progress enough to think about a family.
+In all honesty, I was concerned for the next five years of my life and whether or not I would be able to get to a point in my career where I’m satisfied with where I’m at.
 I am not alone in that!
-This is an issue that concerns the career development of both women and men.
 Furthermore, my spouse and I agreed that we would prioritize my career development at the moment.
 Once my MBA is finished and I have gained enough experience, then we would shift gears once again.

 3. Why this school?